Chapel Street, Windsor

-The seats are internally illuminated with LED’s that emit a soft glow through the laser cut pattern on the sides of the modules, and through gaps in the slatted timber sections.
-Making the furniture as distinctive and intrinsically linked to the location during both daylight hours and night-time.
+The seats are internally illuminated with LEDs that emit a soft glow through the laser cut pattern on the sides of the modules and through gaps in the slatted timber sections making the furniture distinctive and intrinsically linked to the location during both daylight hours and night-time.

 Other improvements to the streetscape included new paving of the footpaths and new artist’s mosaics within the footpaths.